News Turn any service into MCP tools - Released EE v2.12

 }

-The previous example exposes a GET /v1/users/{user} endpoint to the clients and takes the data from your existing backend GET https://api.example.com/users/summary/{user}.
+The previous example exposes a REST GET /v1/users/{user} endpoint to the clients and takes the data from your existing backend GET https://api.example.com/users/summary/{user}.

 Endpoint object configuration